mskf3000/Tutorials-and-Cheat-Sheets/PHP - Oracle OCI8 Module Items.md

 ***

+### Oracle OCI8 Upgrade

+Unistall the older version like this:

+	sudo rpm -e --nodeps oracle-instantclient12.2-basic-12.2.0.1.0-1.x86_64
+	sudo rpm -e --nodeps oracle-instantclient12.2-devel-12.2.0.1.0-1.x86_64

+Or do it the brute force way like this:

+	cd /usr/lib/oracle/
+	sudo rm -rf 12.2

+	cd /usr/include/oracle/
+	sudo rm -rf 12.2

+Install it like this:

+	sudo rpm -Uvh oracle-instantclient19.12-basic-19.12.0.0.0-1.x86_64.rpm
+	sudo rpm -Uvh oracle-instantclient19.12-devel-19.12.0.0.0-1.x86_64.rpm

+Then uninstall the OCI8 version that exists:

+	sudo pecl uninstall oci8-2.2.0

+And install the new one like this:

+	sudo pecl install oci8-2.2.0

+The path to the libraries is:

+	instantclient,/usr/lib/oracle/19.12/client64/lib/

+If an error regarding `php_config.h`:

+	sudo nano /usr/include/php/main/php_config.h

+Find this:

+	/* Defined to 1 if PHP OCI8 DTrace support was enabled during configuration */
+	#define HAVE_OCI8_DTRACE 1

+And change to this:

+	/* Defined to 1 if PHP OCI8 DTrace support was enabled during configuration */ /* #define HAVE_OCI8_DTRACE 1 */

+Restart Apache:

+	sudo service httpd restart

+***

 ### Dealing with some issues if they pop up.

 For some Terminal connections — mainly on older server OS installs — running `pecl install -f oci8` and then responding `instantclient,/usr/lib/oracle/12.1/client64/lib/` to the path question won’t work.
 The workaround for that is to run an `echo` and a pipe (`|`) command like this: